-Two men who sought to advance allegations about the late Democratic National Committee (DNC) staffer Seth Rich have retracted their claims and apologized to Rich’s family.
+Two men who sought to advance allegations relating to the late Democratic National Committee (DNC) staffer Seth Rich have retracted their claims and apologized to Rich's family.

 Rich was shot and killed in Washington in 2016, in what police have said was an apparent botched robbery.

 Butowsky on Jan.
 13 backed away from claims that Aaron Rich, Seth Rich's brother, was involved in transferring DNC files to WikiLeaks.

 "I never had physical proof to back up any such statements or suggestions, which I now acknowledge I should not have made," he said.
 "I take full responsibility for my comments and I apologize for any pain I have caused.
 I sincerely hope the Rich family is able to find out who murdered their son and bring this tragic chapter in their lives to a close."

 Butowsky, a wealth manager formerly with Morgan Stanley, had frequently appeared on cable television and gave interviews to a range of outlets.
 He was sued by Aaron Rich for defamation.